ruqse/MLgenePositions/README.md

 # Vsualisation of C. elegans mappings after Ivermectin drug exposure

 ## Overview
-This script provides a visualization of the mappings for C. elegans genes implicated in Ivermectin drug exposure.
+This short script provides a Manhattan plot of the visualization of the mappings for _C. elegans_ after Ivermectin drug exposure and a Rug plot of genes implicated in Ivermectin resistance.

-The data is sourced from the [**AndersenLab**](https://andersenlab.org/).
+The mapping data is sourced from the [**AndersenLab**](https://andersenlab.org/).

 ## Requirements
 The following R packages are required to run the script: